tine20/docker/README.md

     xdebug.remote_host=172.18.0.1
     xdebug.remote_autostart=on

-you need to define a "PHP remote debug" server in PHPSTORM:
+you need to define a "PHP remote debug" server in PhpStorm:

      name: debugger
      server: